daffodils520/SLECS-Explorer-demo/demo/readme.txt

 - This demo reproduces only the NMF factorization step.
 - It does not include MS/MS preprocessing, matrix construction, or optimization.
-- Full methodological details are describ
+- Full methodological details are described in the manuscript and Supporting Information.